How It Works

 • Latent nodes represent abstract causal variables.

-• Feature/target columns are assigned to nodes by sampled layout state.
+• Feature columns are assigned to latent nodes by sampled layout state.

 • Multiple columns can map to one node, and one node can influence many columns.